GoogleCloudPlatform/applied-ai-engineering-samples/README.md

 * **ResponseAgent:** the ResponseAgent utilizes the users' natural language question along with the result of the final SQL run to generate an answer in natural language.
 * **VisualizeAgent:** the VisualizeAgent generates two google charts (suggested by LLM) code based on the inputs of SQL, User Question and SQL Results to display on web UI (Javascript)

+**Note:** the library was formerly named Talk2Data.
+You may still find artifacts with the old naming in this repository.

 Architecture
 -------------
 <p align="center">